KNurmik/The-Game/phase2/app/src/main/java/com/example/phase1activity/README.txt

 Dear TA,

-For this app to run successfully, you may need to install a dependency.
+The complete project is located in the phase2 directory.

-To do so, follow these instructions:
+For this app to run successfully, you may need to install dependencies.
+Most likely this will not be an issue, but just to be sure, here are step-by-step instructions:

 1. Go to File -> Project Structure -> Dependencies -> app